Sciatica is when the sciatic nerve, which runs from your hips to your feet, is irritated. It usually gets better in 4 to 6 weeks but can last longer.

 To reduce the chances of getting sciatica again:

-- smoke – smoking can increase your risk of getting sciatica
+- do not smoke – smoking can increase your risk of getting sciatica

 Causes of sciatica